-(A) From this offering, we expect to receive net proceeds from our sale of Class A common stock, par value \$0.01 per share, of approximately \$57,602, representing the gross proceeds of \$62,279 less the underwriting discounts of \$4,048 and \$629 of estimated offering expenses, of which \$30 have been previously incurred and that we had deferred and included in prepaid expenses and other assets on our Condensed Consolidated Statement of Financial Condition.
-The gross proceeds are based on the initial public offering price of \$13.00 per share (the midpoint in the price range set forth on the cover of this prospectus).
+(A) From this offering, we expect to receive net proceeds from our sale of Class A common stock, par value \$0.01 per share, of approximately \$48,248, representing the gross proceeds of \$52,698 less the underwriting discounts of \$3,324 and \$1,126 of estimated offering expenses, of which \$30 have been previously incurred and that we had deferred and included in prepaid expenses and other assets on our Condensed Consolidated Statement of Financial Condition.
+The gross proceeds are based on the initial public offering price of \$11.00 per share.